ethanondzik/AstrID/README.md

 *AstrID:* A project focused on identifying and classifying astronomical objects using data from various space catalogs.
 Leveraging machine learning, AstrID aims to enhance our understanding of stars, galaxies, and other celestial phenomena.

 ## Project Goals and Objectives
-The primary goal of AstrID is to develop a robust system for identifying and classifying various astronomical objects, such as stars and galaxies, using data from space catalogs.
+The primary goal of AstrID is to develop a robust system for identifying the location of astronomical objects, primarily stars, in images of space taken by terrestrial and satellite radio-telescopes.
 A stretch goal of the project is to identify potential black hole candidates using advanced machine learning techniques.

 ## Features
 - **Data Retrieval**: Fetch high-resolution images and data from space catalogs like Hipparcos and 2MASS.